jweir211/LittleGreenWebApp/README.md

 Distribution of Tasks*

-Jack: CSS, Speaking to the Little Green Larder to get recipe's etc, Homepage, Write Product Pitch (with help)
+Jack: CSS, Speaking to the Little Green Larder to get recipe's etc, Homepage, Write Product Pitch (with help), help with nav links

 John: Map, Nav Links (with help)